ishumei/api-doc/correction/videoStream/frame_en.md

 | ------------------ | -------- | ------------ | -------------------------------------- |
 | X-Accesskey        | string   | Required     | Used for authentication, provided by Shumei when the account service is activated |

-## Frame Capture Error Correction API Definition
+## Video Stream Frame Capture Error Correction API Definition

 **API Description**

-This API is used to provide error correction functionality for Frame Capture services.
+This API is used to provide error correction functionality for Video Stream Frame Capture services.
 It supports error correction for request data within the past 2 days.

 **Request URL**: https://api-web.fengkongcloud.com/api/feedback/videostream/image/add